-If you spend any time hiking in bear country, you need to know how to handle a potential bear encounter.
-These are high-stress situations where preparation and knowledge can make all the difference at the moment.
-If you know what to do, you’ll have a better chance of remaining calm and getting out alive.
+If you spend any time hiking in bear country, you need to know how to handle a potential encounter.
+In such high-stress situations, preparation and knowledge can make all the difference.
+If you know what to do, you’ll have a better chance of not just surviving but keeping the bear safe as well.

 Studies have shown that bear spray is the best defense against a bear attack.
-Two factors to consider when choosing bear spray are range and duration, which is why we prefer the 10.2 oz Counter Assault Bear Spray canister.
+Two factors to consider when choosing bear spray are range and duration.
+I prefer to carry the 8.1-ounce can of Counter Assault Bear Spray.
 It’s the only one on the market that reaches 40 feet for a full eight seconds.
-Read the 50 Campfires review here.

-Practicing the removal of your bear spray from the holster might be the most important tip here.
-Staying calm during a bear encounter is challenging, and muscle memory will start to take over.
+Practicing drawing your bear spray from its holster might be the most important tip here.
+Since staying calm during a bear encounter is challenging, you’ll need to depend on muscle memory.
 If you have practiced removing your bear spray from the holster and removing the safety wedge, you’ll have a better chance of being prepared when every second counts.

 Hopefully, these tips give you the confidence to continue enjoying the outdoors.
 Fear of a bear attack shouldn’t keep you from going on adventures.
 Preparation makes all the difference and should provide the peace of mind you’re looking for next time you head out.